sensepost/birp/Readme.md

 --------------

 The key handling functionality I use is my own custom getch implementation.
 It is pretty horrible, but it works.
 I would love to use a more mature key handling implementation such as curses, pygame, urwid etc. but they all want to take over your screen too.
 Personally, I find the scroll back buffer to be invaluable in recording my activities or just being able to scroll up and remember what I did, so I did not want to loose that, hence this approach.

+I found py3270 pretty rough and ended up wrapping some of it.
+I've provided this as a separate wrapper that you can use in your own programs.

 Shouts
 ------